 Holden Village, as a community of practice during the pandemic, pledges mutuality and collective support for the safety and health of all in the Village.
 By following state and national guidelines and caring for the health of others as well as our own, we have enjoyed a renewed sense of community this year amidst all of the challenges.
-We invite all who will journey to Holden this summer to work, play, teach, and learn, to join us in wellness practices that create a culture of care for all.
+We invite all who will journey to Holden to work, play, teach, and learn, to join us in wellness practices that create a culture of care for all.

 People at High Risk

-All guests, staff, and faculty who are in age groups eligible to be vaccinated must be fully vaccinated before arriving at Holden Village.
+All guests, staff, and faculty who are in age groups eligible to be vaccinated must be fully vaccinated against COVID-19 before arriving at Holden Village.
 Currently, this includes everyone 12 years old and up.
 (Fully vaccinated = 14 days after a single dose of J&J or two doses of the Moderna or Pfizer vaccine.)

 Creative Use of Space

-Holden is excited to maximize comfortable and accessible use of outdoor gathering and dining spaces.
 Indoor dining, worship, and programming will abide by state guidelines for safe occupancy.